AHabdessamad/StudentManagmentWPFApp/README.md

 # StudentManagmentWPFApp

-# This is solution applications that we build for students management for schools
+# This is a solution application that we build for students management for schools using .Net WPF